Sunscreen Showdown: Top Beach Protection for Summer

 · Altitude adjustments: Heading to the mountains?
 UV intensity increases by 10-12% for every 1,000 meters of elevation—meaning you’ll need even heavier protection at higher altitudes.

-Remember, expert-backed sun care isn’t one-size-fits-all.
-It’s about tailoring your approach to suit your unique skin and specific needs, so you can enjoy the sun safely, no matter where you are.
+Remember: expert-backed sun care is not a one-size-fits-all solution.
+It’s a matter of personalizing your approach to fit your unique skin and specific needs—so you can enjoy the sun safely, wherever you are.

 Conclusion